-- The wheelbarrow behind me with the remains of my own organic compost,
+- The wheelbarrow with my own organic compost,

-- A bale of straw in the far back right from a local biodynamic farmer, and
+- A bale of straw from a local biodynamic farmer, and

-- A combination of that straw along with my own leaves as a mulch on my bed.
+- A combination straw and leaves as a mulch on the garden.

-So as you can see, I’m a big fan of getting as much fertilizer as possible from my own property and my own neighborhood.
+I’m a big fan of getting as much nutrition as possible from my own property and the neighborhood.

-But I also have a goal of growing the healthiest plants and most nutrient-dense foods I can…
+But I also want to grow the healthiest plants and most nutrient-dense foods I can.

-Before I knew what I was doing, I had tried various organic fertilizers over the years, but they didn’t bring noticeable benefits.
+When I was new to organic gardening, I tried various organic fertilizers, but they didn’t bring any noticeable changes.

 What I’ve noticed since I started using these products is that:

-- The decrease in pest problems throughout most of my garden and my clients’ gardens – and even on my indoor plants – was noticeable within a few days when I first started using these products, and pests haven’t been much of a problem ever since.
+- The decrease in pest problems throughout most of my garden – and on my indoor plants – was noticeable in a short time.

-- Most of the food I grow has a higher brix (i.e. is more nutritious) than any food I buy from the grocery store or farmer’s market, which means my family and I are healthier as a result.
-I measure that nutrition, but I can also tell something is going right just by the incredible taste when I take a bite.
+- Most of the food I grow has a higher brix (i.e. is more nutritious and tastier) than any food I buy from the grocery store, which means my family and I are healthier as a result.

-- My ornamental plants – flowers, shrubs and trees – are healthy with vibrant colors and long blooming periods and an overall vitality that is apparent (I talk a lot about growing food on this page, but the benefits are there for ornamental plants, too).
+- My flowers, shrubs and trees have more vibrant colors and longer blooming periods and an overall vitality that is clear (I talk a lot about growing food on this page, but the benefits are there for ornamental plants, too).

-I come through this garden at least every month with some kind of organic fertilizer application, just to make sure the plants have access to the beneficial microorganisms and nutrients they need.
+I spray my garden at least monthly to make sure my plants have access to the beneficial microorganisms and nutrients they need.

-In general, it’s a good idea to spray less fertilizer, more often, rather than just dumping it all on at once in the spring.
+If possible, it’s a good idea to apply less fertilizer, more often, rather than just dumping it all on at once in the spring.

 Here’s what I use:

-Most organic gardeners focus on organic fertilizers (let’s call that the chemistry of the soil), but just as important is the life in your garden (the biology).
+Most gardeners focus on fertilizers (let’s call that the chemistry of the soil), but just as important is the life in your garden (the biology).

-Microbial inoculants bring in that biology, the beneficial microorganisms that are often deficient for various reasons.
-We need them back in there to feed our plants and bring them water and protect them from predators and so on.
+Microbial inoculants bring that biology, the beneficial microorganisms that are often deficient in the garden for various reasons.
+We need them back in there to feed our plants and protect them from disease.

 - SCD Probiotics or EM.
 Definitely my favorite microbial inoculant.
-I use it monthly along with molasses, liquid seaweed and either sea minerals or liquid fish.
+I use it often along with molasses, liquid seaweed and either sea minerals or liquid fish.

 - Mycorrhizal fungi.
-Perhaps the most important soil microorganisms in the world.
+Some of the most important soil microorganisms in the world.
 I always use this inoculant during planting, plus I’ll apply it one time into an established garden if it wasn’t done during the original planting of that garden.

 Liquid Organic Fertilizers

-While we’re bringing the biology back into the garden, we want to make sure our plants have access to the chemistry – the minerals and vitamins and other building blocks.
+While we’re bringing the biology back into the garden, we want to make sure our plants have access to the nutrients.

-And we want to go beyond just nitrogen, phosphorus and potassium to give them all of the dozens of minerals they need.
-Here’s how I do it:
+And we want to go beyond just nitrogen, phosphorus, and potassium to give them all of the dozens of elements they need.

 - Liquid seaweed fertilizer.
 An organic gardening standard that’s especially known for boosting plant health.
-I use it monthly with EM or compost tea.
+I use it at least monthly with EM or compost tea.

 - Sea minerals fertilizer.
-My favorite organic fertilizer, providing broad spectrum nutrition.
+My favorite organic fertilizer for providing broad spectrum nutrition.
 I use it every other month with EM or compost tea, rotated with the liquid fish below.

 - Liquid fish fertilizer.
-Another excellent organic fertilizer, a great source of nitrogen and phosphorus and whole proteins.
+Another excellent organic fertilizer, a great source of nitrogen and phosphorus.
 I use it every other month with EM or compost tea, rotated with the sea minerals above.

-I also offer the most important dry organic mineral fertilizers to help you boost your soil’s fertility.
+Last, I occasionally use the most important dry mineral fertilizers to improve soil fertility.

-While liquid fertilizers are great for feeding both soil and plants with nutrients that can really help in the short term, dry mineral organic fertilizers are used for boosting long term soil nutrition.
+While liquid fertilizers are great for feeding both soil and plants with a wide array of nutrients that can help in the short term, dry mineral organic fertilizers are used for boosting long term soil nutrition.

-- Rock dust and calcium carbonate are the two that can be used by everyone, without a soil test, regardless of your soil type.
+- Rock dust can be used by everyone, without a soil test, regardless of your soil type.

-- For the most part, phosphorus, potassium, magnesium and specific micronutrients are only used based on a soil test, so I’m really just making them available down the page here for people who’ve had that done, especially my gardening students.
+- For the most part, specific elements such as calcium, phosphorus, potassium, magnesium and micronutrients are only used based on a soil test.

 To keep things simple, I’m going to create 3 categories – beginner, intermediate, advanced – to give you some tips on what to buy, whether from me or your local garden center.